Alison O'Connor known as Alison O'Connor

 Transforming Trauma, Moral Injury and Arts with Military Veterans and Families

 Abandoned Brothers, Life Story Theatre with Military Veterans and Families

 Coming Home to the Arts: theatre with military veterans and families

-Alison is currently studying on the MA in Consultative Supervision, researching the impact of reflective supervision on frontline Arts and Health practitioners’ wellbeing and practice.
+Alison is currently studying for a Masters in Consultative Supervision, researching the impact of reflective supervision on frontline Arts and Health practitioners’ emotional wellbeing and practice.